Self-talk and your thoughts directly impact your actions.

 Thoughts run through our heads all the time during the day, and most people carry on a silent conversation with themselves.
-The silent conversation is called self-talk, and self-talk plus your thoughts have a direct effect on your actions.
-They influence the way you see yourself and your outlook, and are based on your self-esteem.
-Understanding the effect the way you think has on you can help you learn to maintain a positive and confident attitude.
+The silent conversation is called self-talk.
+Self-talk and your thoughts directly impact your actions.
+Based on your self-esteem, they influence the way you see yourself and your outlook.
+Understanding the impact the way you think has on you can help you learn to maintain a positive and confident attitude.

 Positive or negative thoughts

 You’ve probably heard the term “self-fulfilling prophecy.”
 Self-talk and your thoughts are very much like that, something you think about so much can happen.